santino/react-concurrent-router/README.md

-import React, { Suspense } from 'react' import RouterProvider from 'react-concurrent-router/RouterProvider' import RouteRenderer from 'react-concurrent-router/RouteRenderer' import ErrorBoundary from 'src/ErrorBoundary' import router from 'src/router'
+import React, { Suspense } from 'react' import RouterProvider from 'react-concurrent-router/RouterProvider' import RouteRenderer from 'react-concurrent-router/RouteRenderer' import ErrorBoundary from './ErrorBoundary' import router from './router'

 <ThemeProvider theme={theme}> {/* just an example, given you probably have other providers */}
   <RouterProvider router={router}>
     <ErrorBoundary>
       <Suspense fallback={'Loading fallback...'}>
-        <RouteRenderer /> {/* this will render your components */}
+        <RouteRenderer /> {/* this renders your route components */}
       </Suspense>
     </ErrorBoundary>
   </RouterProvider>